 Modern collaboration doesn’t just include working face-to-face.
 There are many different ways to collaborate nowadays, and an increasingly effective way to collaborate is cross-team collaboration.
 No matter what project you’re working on, cross-team collaboration is an amazing way to integrate multiple different perspectives to help get the job done.

-In this article, we will define cross-team collaboration, discuss why it’s so important, and outline some key ways to improve it.
+In this article, we will define cross-team collaboration, how to create it, some best practices, discuss examples, benefits, why it’s so important, and outline some key ways to improve it.

 What is Cross-team Collaboration?

 Cross-team collaboration, or cross-functional collaboration, is defined as a process where multiple different teams work together to accomplish a shared goal.
 These teams usually come from different backgrounds or departments to combine their knowledge and share meaningful, unique insights.

 Any team project will benefit from multiple different perspectives, and cross-team collaboration is a great way to facilitate holistic project completion between teams.
 By utilizing cross-team collaboration, an organization can effectively distribute knowledge within their teams, sharing insights and producing mutually informed results.

 Cross-team collaboration isn’t just something that helps create more efficient collaboration; it also can improve employee experience significantly.
 A study done in 2022 shows that almost 40% of workers think teamwork is “very important.”
 Additionally, this study shows that online collaboration tools and regular collaboration can improve efficiency in remote workers and can almost 5x talent retention.
 This shows that cross-team collaboration can have a big effect not only on work product but on company culture and employee experience as well.